HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 In this scenario, a Provider creates a claim and sends it to the Payer.
 The Payer reviews the claim and responds with a request for supporting documentation/attachments using the  CDex Attachment Request Profile.
 The flow diagram for this transaction is shown in Figure 16 below:

-{% include img.html img="cdex-request-attach-claim-flow.svg" caption="Figure 16: CDex Request Attachments for Claims Using Attachments Codes" %}
+{% include img.html img=" cdex-request-attach-claim-flow.svg" caption=" Figure 16: CDex Request Attachments for Claims Using Attachments Codes" %}

  In addition to the information needed to submit and associate the attachments to the claim successfully, the Payer supplies the following information to complete the adjudication of the claim:

 - <span class="bg-success" markdown="1">The attachment code(s) for the requested documents.
 These codes are [LOINC attachment codes] or, for prior authorization, [X12] PWK01 Report Type Codes</span><!-- new-content -->
-- What line numbers on the claim the requested attachment(s) are for
+- What line numbers on the claim the requested attachment (s) are for

-After receiving the attachment request, the Provider collects the documentation and returns them using the [`$submit-attachment`] operation, posting it to the endpoint supplied in the request.
+After receiving the attachment request, the Provider collects the documentation and returns it using the [`$submit-attachment`] operation, posting it to the endpoint supplied in the request.
 The table below summarizes the mapping between the CDex Request Attachment Profile elements and the [`$submit-attachment`] parameters:

 {% include attachments_to_requests.md %}